 8. Sales data available anywhere

-With an iPhone-based point of sale system, your transaction and customer data are stored in the cloud.
-That means they are available and up to date any time you log in to the app or the web portal.
-You can easily run sales reports from anywhere, which makes accounting a lot more flexible than what’s possible with a stationary, traditional point of sale system which runs on a local installation.
+With an iPhone-based point of sale system, your transaction history and customer data are stored in the cloud.
+It’s always available and up to date, so you can log in and run a sales report from any location.

 This is especially useful when you’re managing a store or food and drink establishment from afar, and your staff are running the place.
 At any point, you can log in to your online dashboard and see in real time how sales are going and other relevant information such as individual staff performance and stock levels.
 The amount and type of details you can monitor depend on the POS app.